AdaCore/learn/courses/advanced-ada/chapters/access_types.rst

     end Show_Null_Procedure;

+:code-config:`reset_accumulator=True`
-I much prefer the style of the second :ada:`Iterate`.

-This is a complete package that includes an implementation of :ada:`Iterate`:
+The style of the second :ada:`Iterate` is clearly better because it makes use of the syntax to indicate that a procedure is expected.
+This is a complete package that includes both versions of the :ada:`Iterate`
+procedure:

 .. code:: ada